Tran-Dac-Thuong/healthcare-backend-fullstack/README.md

-## In Mysql (Xampp)
+## Installation Guide

-Run the attachment healthcare.sql to create a database named thuong with available data.
+Open Mysql (Xampp) and run the attachment healthcare.sql to create a database named thuong with available data.